srinivasrop/javaproj/README.md

-# javaproj
-this is to implement the CI/CD Process

-hi im chnaging thsi file a bit
+this fule is chnahned as a whole